mrd0ll4r/bluesky_downloader/README.md

 It needs a Postgres database running somewhere, see [init_db.sh](init_db.sh) for initial setup to use the default configuration.
 This can be achieved by running `docker compose up`.
+The database stores the latest cursor per labeler DID.

-The tool connects to the firehose and logs all received messages to disk with a timestamp attached to them.
+The tool connects to the labeler endpoint as specified in the DID document of the given account and logs all received messages to disk with a timestamp attached to them.
 The files are saved to `outdir`, with subdirectories per DID.
 Each log file is named after the Unix timestamp at which it was created.
 Every `entries-per-file` entries, the log file is rotated and compressed.